Integrate Viam with ChatGPT to Create a Companion Robot

 This tutorial assumes that you have already set up your Viam Rover.
 If not, first follow the Viam Rover setup instructions.

-If you are not using a Viam Rover, install viam-server and configure your robot with the appropriate components.
-If you are using a different rover, the Viam Rover setup instructions may still help you configure your robot.
+If you are not using a Viam Rover, add a new machine in the Viam app.
+Then follow the setup instructions to install viam-server on the computer you’re using for your project and connect to the Viam app.
+Wait until your machine has successfully connected.
+Then configure your machine with the hardware components.
+If you are using a different rover, the Configure a Rover like Yahboom or SCUTTLE may help you configure your rover.

 1. Connect the servo